gaganjotshan/MLOps-End2End/README.md

 ## 2. Scr folder and build up the packages
 Organize your code into a src folder to keep the project structure clean and maintainable.
-The src folder will contain all the modules and packages necessary for your project.
+The src folder will contain all the modules and packages necessary for the project.